 You know what procedure you’re going to have.
 You’ve picked your surgeon.
 Insurance has agreed to cover the procedure.
 You’ve even been scheduled for surgery!
 You’ve done your research and the big day is coming soon, but what happens after surgery?

-After your gastric sleeve surgery you will wake up in the hospital, a bit groggy and without a lot of pain.
-You may actually feel happy.
-This is usually due to the excellent pain medication your doctor has already administered but it’s also due, in part, to the sense of relief that comes from knowing that you’re done and safe.
+After your gastric sleeve surgery, you will wake up in the hospital, a bit tired, and without a lot of pain.
+You may feel happy.
+The happy feeling is usually due to the excellent pain medication your doctor has already administered, but it’s also due, in part, to the sense of relief that comes from knowing that you’re done and safe.

 You will have 5 or 6 small incisions on your abdomen which will be sutured and covered to heal.
 The incision that typically causes the most pain is the site that the surgeon removed a large portion of your stomach.
-This is typically located in the lower left quadrant of your abdomen.
+The incision is often located in the lower left quadrant of your abdomen.
 It could also be on the right side.
 Look for the largest incision.

-Your throat is going to be sore and swollen from the ET tube (breathing tube during surgery) so its not pleasant to eat or drink at this point anyways.
-You will be exhausted and while you might worry that you’ll be hungry, its likely that you will not be hungry.
-Part of your stomach has been removed and your hunger causing hormone (ghrelin) levels are likely low.
+Your throat is going to be sore and swollen from the ET tube (breathing tube during surgery), so it’s not pleasant to eat or drink at this point anyway.
+You will be exhausted, and while you might worry that you’ll be hungry, it is likely that you will not be hungry.
+Part of your stomach has been removed, and your hunger-causing hormone (ghrelin) levels are likely low.

-Your surgeon may actually want you up and walking.
-This is often to help reduce pain that can result from the CO2 used during laparoscopic surgery.
+Your surgeon may want you up and walking.
+Walking helps reduce the pain that can result from the CO2 used during laparoscopic surgery.
 When you aren’t walking, you’ll mostly be on your back with a slight incline on the hospital bed.

 Day 1 After Surgery

 You’ve probably had a somewhat restless night that included a lot of channel surfing while dozing in and out of sleep.
-Today, your radiologist will administer a swallow test to make sure there are no major leaks before your surgeon will allow you to drink water!
+Today, your radiologist will administer a swallow test to make sure there are no leaks before your surgeon will allow you to drink water!